Broad Authority with a Clear Boundary

 A custodian, acting in a custodial capacity, has all the rights, powers and authority over custodial property that unmarried adult owners have over their own property, but a custodian may exercise those rights, powers and authority in that capacity only.

 A.R.S. § 14-7663(A)The key phrase is "in that capacity only."
 A custodian cannot use the minor's property for personal benefit.
-Every action must be taken in the custodial role, for the minor's benefit.
-If a custodian sells an investment in the custodial account, the proceeds belong to the minor, not the custodian.
+The custodian must take every action in the custodial role.

 Accountability Still Applies